MIT-LCP/mimic-website/content/tutorials/install-mimic-locally-windows.md

 \i D:/work/mimic-code/buildmimic/postgres/postgres_create_tables.sql
 ```

 If you see a lot of "NOTICE: table does not exist" don't worry, that's normal.
 The script tries to delete the table before it creates it.

+### Import the data into the tables

-Next, import the data into these tables.
+Run the following command import the data into these tables:

 ```sql
 \set ON_ERROR_STOP 1